Yellow grease: Market and use

-The global used cooking oil market was 5.50 billion USD in 2019 and expected to grow at 6% CAGR to reach 8.48 billion USD in 2027.
+The global used cooking oil market was 5.16 billion USD in 2020 and expected to grow at 7.76% CAGR to reach 10.08 billion USD in 2028.

 The market for biodiesel/renewable diesel has reached 2.8 billion gallons with more than 3 billion gallons online today.
 Expectations are for 6 billion gallons by 2030.

 Oil collectors

 The industry which collects and renders yellow grease to make refined used cooking oil is dominated by a number of very large companies.

 No reliable statistics exist on the number of smaller to mid-size companies who collect yellow grease and either sell or render it to produce refined used cooking oil.
 Estimates run to a couple of hundred.
 Even so, theft is common and many “companies” may remain unregistered.

-This formerly Mom and Pop industry, the collection of used cooking oil, has grown to the point where fleets of trucks, regional and nationwide coverage and large processing plants are commonplace and consulting groups and software companies play an increasingly prominent role.
+The collection of used cooking oil has grown to the point where fleets of trucks, regional and nationwide coverage and large processing plants are commonplace and consulting groups and software companies play an increasingly prominent role.
 Automated collection and storage systems for used cooking oil are rising dramatically.

-ERP (enterprise resource planning) Management software, route optimization tools, fill rate tracking, CRM (customer relationship management) and automated contracts are becoming the norm and a prerequisite for UCO collectors (greasers) to manage rapid growth in the collection of used cooking oil.

 In the UK, waste cooking oil collection is governed by the Environment Agency.
 All collections need to be carried out by a company registered as a waste carrier by the Environment Agency.
 On each collection a waste transfer note needs to the filled out and copies held by both parties for a minimum of 3 years.
 Waste transfer notes can be hard paper copies or electronic versions.
 Here is an example of a waste transfer note currently in use by a UK waste cooking oil company.